strideynet/blog/content/wiki/amateur-radio.md

 title: Amateur Radio (M7NOA)
 ---

-Hey, I'm Noah - on the air, you'll know me as M7NOA.
-I obtained my foundation license in 2023.
+Hey, I'm Noah - on the air, you'll know me as 2E1OTT.
+I obtained my foundation license in 2023 and my intermediate in 2025.

 My QTH is London which limits my opportunities to operate.
 As such, I'll usually be found operating portable.
 Where I can, I try to activate POTA parks!
 I'm fond of FT8 and SSB across 40, 30 and 20m bands.